“Bohemians below are Archangels above” The Bohemian Club—Part One

 Beyond rest and relaxation, the Bohemian spirit epitomized in the redwood forest campgrounds promised members a world not only antithetical to their everyday life, but replete with no less than transcendent possibilities.

-Early “Old Guard” members included a number of popular gentlemen very close to Aimée Crocker: writer Charles Stoddard, Jerome A. Hart, publisher of the Argonaut, journalist and playwright Harry Dam, Lamb’s Club president and prolific playwright Clay Greene, painters Joseph Strong, Charles Rollo Peters, Jules Tavernier, Theodore Wores and Julian Rix, one time club director Frank Unger and club presidents George Bromley, Paul Neumann and composer J.D.
+Early “Old Guard” members included a number of popular gentlemen very close to Aimée Crocker: writer Charles Stoddard; publisher of the Argonaut, Jerome A. Hart; journalist and playwright Harry Dam; Lamb’s Club president and prolific playwright Clay Greene; painters Joseph Strong, Charles Rollo Peters, Jules Tavernier, Theodore Wores and Julian Rix; one time club director Frank Unger; club presidents George Bromley and Paul Neumann and composer and club president J.D.
 Redding, among others.
 Second husband and one-man variety show Harry Gillig was a renowned member who joined in 1883.
 Mr. Gillig was called the “Seductive Siren,” by reason of his sweet voice.
 “Like the lyre of Orpheus, it charms even the animals, for, when he sings, all the dogs in the neighborhood have been known to howl approval,” according to club annals.
 He often performed at the club.

 Harry and his best buddy Frank Unger would give gifts to the club collected while traveling exotic lands with his bride Aimée–a stone from Egypt, a Burmese gong, brass candlesticks made in the shape of a cobra, a highly ornamental brass flask containing water from the sacred river Ganges that was filled with great ceremony in the presence of Viceroys, Punjabs, Rajputs, Minarets and Fakirs.
 Gillig, an accomplished prestidigitator, would also share new tricks he learned while abroad.